 - Represent the Keller Scholars program in admissions recruiting events and other business school functions.

 Meet a Keller Scholar

 After graduation, Kevin was the director for Open Arms, a South African orphanage serving children impacted by the HIV epidemic.
-Subsequently, Kevin spent five years at PwC in Chicago, where he partnered with several Chicago Public Schools to teach financial literacy programming to students before entering the Duke MBA program at Fuqua.
+Subsequently, Kevin spent five years at PwC in financial services assurance and deals advisory focusing on health care private equity due diligence.
+During that time he also engineered partnerships with several Chicago Public Schools to teach financial literacy programming to students before entering the Duke MBA program at Fuqua.

 At Fuqua, Kevin has been actively involved with FuquaVision, Health Sector Management, and was a Blue Devil Weekend Co-Chair.
 Kevin is a Fuqua Special Olympics co-president, serves on the Consulting Club Cabinet, and is a CASE i3 Fellow.
 For his MBA summer internship, Kevin worked in impact investing with Y Analytics, a subsidiary of The Rise Fund, and also interned in strategy consulting with McKinsey.